Clubs & Organizations

 Kids form into groups and choose between several Chemistry-related projects in February.
 After preparing for a few months, the groups compete against other NJ high schools at the Chemistry Olympics competition, at NJIT in mid-May.
 The club meets Wednesdays during block 5, in room 924.
 Arrangements can be made with an adivsor for alternate meetings days.

 Rehearse and perform a play for children at the elementary schools in the district.
 Actors are also expected to make their own costumes and help with props and scenery.
 Open to all grades.
-Listen to morning announcements and look for audition signs near the theatre rooms.
 This play is less competitive in terms of roles than the main stage plays (9/10; 11/12; Musical) and numerous people are needed because it is double cast.
 A good opportunity to get experience and for crew people looking to get their acting requirement to become a member of the Thespian Society.
 Auditions in the Spring after the musical.
 Listen to morning announcements for information.

 Chinese Honor Society